nmhp16/2024-CS151-07-Game_Manager/README.md

   - The top 5 high scores for each game (Blackjack and Snake) are displayed in the Main Menu.
   - After finishing a game, if your score is in the top 5, it will be added to the high score list.
   - High scores are stored persistently in the `high_scores.txt` file.

-- **Clearing High Scores**:
-  - You can clear or reset the high scores from the game settings, but be cautious as this will remove all recorded scores.

 ### 6. Toolbar Navigation